Platoon Leader (film): Plot

-Lt.
-Jeffrey Knight, a new officer from the United States Military Academy, is airlifted to an outpost in Vietnam, where he meets his platoon, a group of tough-witted veterans of the war.
+Lieutenant Jeffrey Knight, a new officer from the United States Military Academy, is airlifted to an outpost in Vietnam, where he meets his platoon, a group of tough-witted veterans of the war.
 Platoon Sergeant McNamara explains to Knight that the platoon does not need a leader that follows rules.
-Lt.
-Knight's actions are also frowned upon by all of his men except for Pvt.
-Parker, the radio operator.
+Knight's actions are also frowned upon by all of his men except for Private Parker, the radio operator.

 On one of his first patrols, Knight stumbles carelessly over a trip mine and is nearly killed.
-Parker then radios for an evac and McNamara orders the troops to move to an LZ for an extraction.
-Later, while Lt.
-Knight is recovering from his wounds in an Army hospital, Major Flynn asks him if he is able to take command again and Knight agrees.
+Parker then radios for an evac and McNamara orders the troops to move to an landing zone for an extraction.
+Later, while Knight is recovering from his wounds in an Army hospital, Major Flynn asks him if he is able to take command again and Knight agrees.
 Knight is airlifted back to his platoon's outpost but is not greeted by his men and finds his gear missing from his quarters, as they did not expect him to return.
 When they realize Knight has returned, the soldiers rush to return his property outside his office before he comes back out.
 Knight realizes that he must take a different approach to have his men's respect.

 Back on patrol, the platoon is attacked by heavy Vietcong (VC) forces and Parker is hit by mortar fire.
 Knight calls up his Medic to save Parker, but Parker's wounds are mortal and he dies in Knight's arms.
 McNamara then arrives with his squad and the group repels the enemy who retreats towards Sergeant Roach, who carries a shotgun and is considered the platoon's toughest soldier.
-Roach then kills the remaining VC easily.
+Roach then kills the remaining Viet Cong easily.
 A week later, Major Flynn gives Knight 3 new replacements including a rebellious Private named Don Pike.
 Knight finds Pike's demeanor disruptive and sends him to Sergeant Roach's mine sweeping detail.
-Roach then has Pike hold his trigger finger on a live mine while Roach takes a break to urinate.
-Later, Knight finds Private Bacera getting high in his barracks when he was supposed to be leaving on patrol.
+Roach then had Pike hold his trigger finger while Roach takes a break to urinate.
+Later, Knight finds Private Bacera getting high in Bacera’s own barracks when he was supposed to be leaving on patrol.
 Knight confronts Bacera and dumps out the drugs he found and personally leads the patrol the next day, keeping a close eye on Bacera.
 Even so, Bacera sneaks a hit when recusing himself to urinate.
 Knight finds Bacera expired with a needle still in his arm, having suddenly overdosed, causing Knight to be angry with himself.